Miners and landholders

 The VSBC offers a low-cost dispute resolution service to landholders or explorers if there is a dispute.

-Visit the Earth Resources website for more information on this agreement and other minerals related information.
+For more information on this agreement and other minerals-related information: